exbotanical/ys/docs/documentation/routing.md

 Finally, if the trie search yields a result and the request method is valid, the matching route handler is invoked, but not before any registered middlewares.
 Middlewares are invoked in a LIFO fashion, with the actual route handler executed last.

-This means middleware handlers have an opportunity to intercept route handlers and perform tasks such as authorization, apply a CORS policy, etc. In order to stop a request handler chain, you can set the `done` flag on the `response*` with `set_done`.
+This means middleware handlers have an opportunity to intercept route handlers and perform tasks such as authorization, apply a CORS policy, etc. In order to stop a request handler chain, you can set the `done` flag on the `response*` with `res_set_done`.
 If a middleware handler sets the `done` flag, no subsequent handlers will be invoked; instead, the response will be serialized and sent back to the client.

 ## Initializing Router Attributes